belindadunu/deployment4/README.md

 This command will grab the CloudWatch agent configuration specific to the EC2 instance from the specified JSON file and apply it to the local configuration of the agent.
 This allows the instance to start sending metrics and logs to Amazon CloudWatch for monitoring and analysis.

-## Optimization

-To optimize this deployment, we could consider the following:

-- **Vertical Scaling:** Consider upgrading the EC2 instance to a larger type once the application requires more resources.
-- **Horizontal Scaling:** Deploy multiple instances behind a load balancer to distribute traffic and improve reliability.
-- **Caching:** Implement caching mechanisms to reduce the load on the server.
-- **CDN Integration:** Integrate a Content Delivery Network (CDN) to serve static assets and reduce latency for users.
-- **AMI** Create AMI to launch pre-configured EC2 instances
-- **Automate Infrastructure** Automate provisioning infrastructure with Terraform

 ## System Diagram

 ![Deployment4 drawio](https://github.com/belindadunu/deployment4/assets/139175163/a43a00f3-afa9-44e9-905b-53c403812307)

 ## Conclusion

-This deployment guide walks through setting up a simple infrastructure to run an application on AWS.
-CloudWatch provides metrics for monitoring, while Jenkins automates builds and deployments.
-There are many options to optimize this architecture as the application scales.
+In this deployment, we were able to walk through setting up infrastructure and deploying an application on EC2 instead of using Elastic Beanstalk.
+Key steps included:

+- Creating an EC2 instance and configuring networking/security groups.
+- Installing dependencies like Python, Git, Jenkins, and Nginx.
+- Setting up Jenkins for CI/CD.
+- Configuring CloudWatch monitoring and alerts.
+- Deploying the application with Gunicorn and Nginx.
+- Automating deployments through Jenkins pipelines.
+- Moving from Beanstalk to EC2 provided more control and customization, at the cost of manual configuration.
+CloudWatch enabled monitoring of the server and application.

+While this architecture is functional, there are further improvements that could be made:

+- Using auto-scaling groups to handle fluctuations in traffic.
+- Implementing infrastructure-as-code tools like Terraform.
+- Integrating a Content Delivery Network (CDN) to serve static assets and reduce latency for users.
+- Creating an AMI to launch pre-configured EC2 instances.
+- Setting up DNS and TLS for secure remote access.

+Overall, this project demonstrated core practices of automation, infrastructure provisioning, and monitoring.